Menu

 If there’s one thing we adore at Theater Love, it’s songs for mezzo sopranos — mezzos have some of the meatiest, most exciting roles in musical theatre.
 That means that you get to choose from a huge variety of exciting, gloriously singable songs.

 We’ve been working on gathering our favorite mezzo-soprano songs, as well as some new audition songs.
-That way, whether you’re auditioning for a musical or looking for a mezzo-soprano song to sing in concert, we’ve got you covered.
+That way, whether you’re auditioning for a musical or looking for something to sing in concert, we’ve got you covered.
 Our favorite part?
 These songs also work for sopranos — especially if you’re looking for a piece to ease the strain on your higher register during a full concert.

 You might also like: